python-control/python-control/doc/linear.rst

 The :func:`minimal_realization` function eliminates uncontrollable or unobservable states in state space models or cancels pole-zero pairs in transfer functions.
-The resuling output system has minimal order and the same input/output response characteristics as the original model system.
+The resulting output system has minimal order and the same input/output response characteristics as the original model system.
 Unlike the :func:`balanced_reduction` function, the :func:`minimal_realization` eliminates all uncontrollable and/or